mikecebul/taskmanager/README.md

 * Only AWH staff should be push changes to this repo

 # New Features #
-* Style the existing MVC website to match these designs: [Mobile Responsive Website Designs](https://projects.invisionapp.com/d/main#/projects/prototypes/21209237).
+* Style the existing MVC website to match these designs: [Responsive Website Designs](https://projects.invisionapp.com/d/main#/projects/prototypes/21209237).
 * Alternatively, you may choose to add a new front end using a Javascript framework like React.js, Angular.js, Svelte.js or similar.
 * Alternatively, you may choose to build a mobile app for the front end using Xamarin or React Native.
 With that option, use these designs: [Android App Designs](https://projects.invisionapp.com/d/main#/projects/prototypes/21186629) and [iOS App Designs](https://projects.invisionapp.com/d/main#/projects/prototypes/21203858).
 * Add a new property called Status to the ToDo object with the following possible values: "To Do", "In Progress" and "Done".